CHARLESTON

 Hotels to consider:

-We have on hold 20 rooms at the Embassy Suites Hotel in the historic district.
+We had on hold 20 rooms at a reduced rate at the Embassy Suites Hotel in the historic district.
+There are one or two left at this time.
 The link for a booking is:

 https://www.hilton.com/en/attend-my-event/uctmedicalclassof1973/

-We have on hold 20 rooms at the Embassy Suites Hotel in the historic district.
+We had on hold 20 rooms at a reduced rate at the Embassy Suites Hotel in the historic district.
+There are one or two left at this time.
 The link for a booking is:

 https://www.hilton.com/en/attend-my-event/uctmedicalclassof1973/